Questions about container loading I’ll answer in this blog post:

-- Do you take care of lashing the car inside the container yourself or does the shipping line do this?
+- Do you take care of lashing the car yourself or does the shipping company do this?

-- What other preparations are necessary to make sure your car is securely loaded?
+- What other preparations are necessary to make sure your overland vehicle is securely loaded?

 Container Loading – Tips on Preparations

-Before our Land Cruiser entered the container we took the following actions:
+Before our Land Cruiser enters a container we take the following actions:

-- Our fuel tank was practically empty as most shipping lines demand an empty fuel tank, or a tank filled to a maximum of 1/4th or 1/8th of its fuel capacity.
+- Our fuel tank is practically empty, as most shipping lines demand an empty fuel tank, or a tank filled to a maximum of 1/4th or 1/8th of its fuel capacity.

-- If there are any other inflammable fluids in the car, they have to be taken out.
+- If there are any other inflammable fluids in the car, they have to be taken out as well.

 - Disconnect the batteries.

-- It may seem a no-brainer but I made a special note not to forget to take all valuable papers out of the Land Cruiser such as car documents, shipping documents, passports, visa cards, etc.
+- It may seem a no-brainer, but I make a special note not to forget to take all valuable papers out of the Land Cruiser such as car documents, shipping documents, passports, visa cards, etc.

 - If you have a car alarm system, don’t forget to disconnect it.